jeanlafittedsbs/docs-dsbs/README.md

 ● either play on dedicated servers or host your own private sessions ingame

 End of information copied from Steam.
 Let me know if this information should be removed from this document.

+# Starting a game

+Click on the **Play** button in Steam.

+You start in the Crews Quarters.